Dave Havern

 David Havern is an American college football coach and former player.
-He was a quarterback for the University of Pittsburgh football team in the 1960s, a Dapper Dan award winner, who would hold the school passing records before the arrival of Dan Marino in 1979.
-More recently, Havern was a mentor to St. Louis Rams quarterback Marc Bulger when Bulger was attending Pitt's rival, West Virginia.
+He was a quarterback for the University of Pittsburgh football team from 1968 through 1971, a Dapper Dan award winner, and holder of the school's passing records until they were later broken by Dan Marino.
+After his playing career, Havern became a mentor to eventual National Football League (NFL) quarterback Marc Bulger while Bulger attended West Virginia.

-Havern was the head football coach of the Shady Side Academy bull dogs in Pittsburgh.
+Havern was the head football coach of the Shady Side Academy Bulldogs in Pittsburgh.
 He retired in 2017, but remains a football consultant and mentor.